The Trickster Riots: An illustrated poetry book (Abalone Mountain Press, 2022)

 Released June 1, 2022.
 Order here, from Abalone Mountain Press, the first Diné woman-owned publishing house.

-Read my essay, "Origins," featuring PtesáÅ‹wiÅ‹ (White Buffalo Calf Woman) in this award-winning anthology.
+Read Taté's essay, "Origins," featuring PtesáÅ‹wiÅ‹ (White Buffalo Calf Woman) in this award-winning anthology.

 From Lisa Peet (Library Journal & Bloom): "Thirteen essays spotlight history’s heroines who have slipped under the radar, ranging from the legendary Lakota White Buffalo Calf Woman to pioneering black nightclub owner Ada 'Bricktop' Smith to cross-dressing Revolutionary War soldier Deborah Sampson, offering a glimpse into often-forgotten lives that have potent resonance for today’s activists, rebels, teachers, and dreamers.
 And their authors’ own interwoven stories offer an affirmation, at a time we need it most, that the boundaries between the personal and the political are always porous.
 FIERCE is indeed fierce, bursting with erudition, scholarship, and passion."